GTedZ/Binance-lib/README.md

     // do something with the data
   });

-  await delay(3000);  // This is just to make sure the connection is open before we use the .subscribe() function

   // now remember, .lastPrice(<symbol>, <callback>) has 2 parameters, but ignoring 'callback' since it isnt needed, we only need to pass the new symbol lastPrice_stream.subscribe('ETHUSDT');